Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain

-Moreover, we show that the energy function implicitly optimised by these dynamics is convex, and thus the backwards phase is guaranteed to converge to the global optimum corresponding to the exact backprop gradients, and in practice does so rapidly.We demonstrate that this algorithm accurately approximates the backprop gradients and can be used successfully to train deep neural networks on the MNIST and FashionMNIST tasks, where we show training performance directly comparable to backprop.
-Finally, we show that many of the remaining biologically implausible aspects of the algorithm, such as the weight-transport problem \citep{crick1989recent}, and the problem of nonlinear derivatives, can be removed, which results in an updated form of the algorithm that requires only extremely simple connectivity patterns and plasticity rules.
-Moreover, we show that this simplified algorithm can still be used to train deep neural networks to high levels of performance, despite no longer approximating the exact backprop gradients.
+We empirically demonstrate that the AR algorithm accurately approximates the backprop gradients and can be used to successfully train deep neural networks on the MNIST and FashionMNIST tasks, where we demonstrate performance directly equivalent to backprop.
+Finally, we show that several of the remaining biologically implausible aspects of the algorithm, such as `weight-transport' \citep{crick1989recent}, and the evaluation of nonlinear derivatives, can be removed, resulting in an updated form of AR that requires extremely simple connectivity patterns and plasticity rules.
+Importantly, we show that this simplified algorithm can still train deep neural networks to high levels of performance, despite no longer approximating exact backprop gradients.